hashicorp/consul/website/source/docs/commands/acl.html.md

       $ consul acl bootstrap

-  List all ACL Tokens:
+  List all ACL tokens:

       $ consul acl token list

-  Create a new ACL Policy:
+  Create a new ACL policy:

       $ consul acl policy create -name "new-policy" \
                                  -description "This is an example policy" \